harold-ousset/microOauth2/README.md

 ### Note

-This JS script do not use the lastest ECMAScript specifications because it's dedicated to be used in Google Apps Script.
-So it's a mix of different [older specifications](https://developers.google.com/apps-script/guides/services/#basic_javascript_features).
-I propose this script as a small utility (I use it myself in my own scripts) but it's also sufficient simple to understand the behind process and learn how one of the oauth2 process work.
+This JS script do not use the lastest ECMAScript specifications because it's dedicated to be used in Google Apps Script (GAS).
+GAS Is a mix of different [older specifications](https://developers.google.com/apps-script/guides/services/#basic_javascript_features).
+I propose this script as a small utility (I use it myself in my own scripts) but it's also simple enough to understand and learn the process and the oauth2 process.
 Keeping that in mind I'm sure that you'll find more convenient script to use the Google Oauth2 APIs like the one made by [Eric Koleda](https://github.com/googlesamples/apps-script-oauth2)

 ### Install
 Copy the file "microOauth2.gs.js" in your Google Apps Script and change the **** for your own credentials (see part 'Initialize the script')

 #### Syntax
-> var mo2 = new MicroOauth2(ids);
+> var mo2 = new MicroOauth2(ids);  // where ids is an object containing the credentials
 > mo2.getToken();

 #### Parameters